gcassel/Modular-Organizing-Terminology/terms/social.md

 The broad domain of social interactions and relationships includes many forms and elements which can be described as *cultural*, *economic* and/or *political*.

-Social forms and elements contrast with personal forms and elements.
-The common term “personal relationship” technically refers to interpersonal (social) relationships between specific agents.
+Social forms and elements contrast with [personal](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/personal.md) forms and elements.